RobMandelings/TurboHiker/verslag.md

 #### SceneNodeFactory

-The SceneNodeFactory is my implementation of the Abstract Factory Pattern: no concrete SceneNodes are created from the library, but it can be implemented by a concrete visual implementation, which creates and sets the [renderer](#rendering-system) as well
+The SceneNodeFactory is my implementation of the Abstract Factory Pattern: no concrete SceneNodes are created from the library, but it can be implemented by a concrete visual implementation, which creates the SceneNode and sets the [renderer](#rendering-system) for it as well (which is specific to the visual implementation of the Game).
+The concrete implementation of the SceneNodeFactory is done in the `SceneNodeFactorySFML` class.

-#### Competing Hikers Generation
+#### Generation Of Competing Hikers

+To meet the requirement of 'different runs should not result in the same games', I've decided to `dynamically generate competing hikers on the fly`.
+All hikers are placed quite randomly on the lanes which makes the game more unpredictable and harder to avoid collisions.
+This is all done in the `generateCompetingHikers()` function of the [world](#the-world).
+When they go out of screen, the hikers are [removed](#cleaning-up)
 ### Cleaning up

-This is also what you can see on the top left corner of your screen as `'current amount of hikers'`.
+When the competing hikers are not relevant anymore, the competing Hikers are removed from the world as they are no longer relevant and won't participate anymore.
+This increases efficiency as you won't have to do pointless collision detections and no updates and renderings are done anymore.
+You can see the workings of this a bit when you look on the `top left corner of the screen: currentAmountOfCompetingHikers: X`.

+#### Mark for removal

+I've implemented a markForRemoval function in the `Removable` abstract class which just implements a simple boolean value to indicate whether or not an object should be removed in the next update.
+Every update of the world, the sceneGraph gets the command to `cleanup all dead objects` first, meaning all objects who have been marked for removal in the previous update.

+The mark for removal is useful as no objects are directly removed, which makes sure that no other 'living' SceneNodes are skipped whenever you are iterating over the them.
+For example: if you would remove a SceneNode in the middle of iteration, the vector shifts all its SceneNodes to the left meaning that the SceneNode previously at index i can now be found at i - 1.
+If you would increment the index, you would actually move two SceneNodes forward.

+Another usefulness about this is that the markForRemoval can be called from anywhere, while the actual removal can only be done within the SceneGraph itself.

+####

 ## Extras